 MS: MS, or Multiple sclerosis, is a central nervous system disease in which the immune system eats away at the protective covering of the nerves.
 This can disrupt communication between the nerves and the brain.
 For more information, visit National Multiple Sclerosis Society.

-Palliative Care: Palliative care is treatment for seriously ill patients that includes medical care to manage pain and symptoms, as well as emotional and practical support.
-Palliative care teams can include doctors and nurses, social workers, nutritionists, spiritual advisors and in-home caregivers.
+Palliative Care: Palliative care is the treatment for seriously ill patients that includes medical care to manage pain and symptoms, as well as emotional and practical support.
+Palliative care teams can include doctors and nurses, social workers, nutritionists, spiritual advisors, and in-home caregivers.
 During palliative care, healthcare professionals continue to try to cure the disease.

 Parkinson's Disease: Parkinson’s disease is a neurodegenerative disorder that affects neurons in a specific area of the brain, resulting in issues with movement and often starts with tremors in one hand.
 For more information, visit Parkinson’s Foundation.

 Personal Care: Personal care is a broad term that supports basic personal hygiene and activities of daily living, including dressing, grooming, and toileting.
 Comfort Keepers’ trained caregivers assist with personal care needs ranging from stand-by assistance to full care depending on each client’s individual needs.
-This can include basic tasks, such as bathing, mobility assistance, incontinence and toileting care, preparing and serving meals, to more hands-on personal care including position changes for those clients that are bedbound and specialized care for those with memory issues or cognitive impairments, fall risk assessment and prevention, change in condition monitoring.
+This can include basic tasks, such as bathing, mobility assistance, incontinence, and toileting care, preparing and serving meals, to more hands-on personal care including position changes for those clients that are bedbound and specialized care for those with memory issues or cognitive impairments, fall risk assessment and prevention, change in condition monitoring.
 Personal home care services can also include assistance with outings, social events, shopping trips, and other activities of interest to maintain engagement both physically and emotionally.

 Pneumonia: Pneumonia is lung inflammation caused by a bacterial or viral infection.
 Common symptoms include cough, fever, chills, and trouble breathing.
 Visit the American Lung Association for more information on pneumonia.